 |Middle and High School||World History, American History, Language Arts|

-• Define sacrifice and commitment in relation to the Medal of Honor citation
+• Understand the depth of sacrifice and commitment of Medal of Honor recipients.

 Whole Group Activity:

 Show the introductory vignette, "Medal of Honor: In Their Own Words."
 Ask students to listen to personal

 narratives regarding attributes related to sacrifice and commitment and list them. (e.g. gallantry in action,

 selflessness, service to others, spiritual dimension, need to serve, family military history, duty, privilege,